United Airlines pilots resist contract changes over regional routes

-(Reuters) - United Airlines (UAL.O) pilots said they refuse to budge on the wording of their contract governing the outsourcing of regional flights.
+Sept 21 (Reuters) - United Airlines pilots said they refuse to budge on the wording of their contract governing the outsourcing of regional flights.

 President of the U.S. No. 3 carrier, Scott Kirby, has called for changes to the so-called “scope clause” which sets guidelines on the size of planes that can be operated by regional feeder carriers, among other things.